ProjectEvergreen/greenwood/www/pages/plugins/index.md

 ## Plugins

-At it's core, Greenwood provides a CLI and some configuration options to enable users to develop and build their projects quickly and simply from markdown.
-However, more complex sites and use cases there will come a need to be able to extend the default functionality of Greenwood to support additional capabilities like:
+At its core, Greenwood provides a CLI to drive all the development related workflows for a Greenwood project.
+It aims to provide a simple interface for quickly and simply building sites from as little as markdown files.

+However, for more complex sites and use cases, there will come a need to extend the default functionality of Greenwood for additional capabilities like:
 - Site Analytics (Google, Snowplow)
 - Progressive Web App experiences (PWA)
 - Consuming content from a CMS (like Wordpress, Drupal)
 - Whatever you can think of!

-Greenwood aims to cater to all these use cases through two ways:
+Greenwood aims to cater to these use cases through two approaches:
 1. A plugin based architecture exposing low level "primitives" of the Greenwood build that anyone can extend.
 1. A set of pre-built plugins to help facilitate some of the most common uses cases and workflows, that don't require needing to know anything about the low level APIs.